 DVA258 CREDITS: 3 PREREQUISITE(S): DVA101 AND DVA241

-Matching Tools to Media q
+Matching Tools to Media ç

-If you are working in Digital Production, you will need to know what the common specs are for the you are producing matches your outputs. be working in a number of different formats, suc
+n, you will be working in a number of different formats, are for those outputs and during preproduction and se ts.

 DVA265 CREDITS: 3 PREREQUISITE(S): DVA101

-Innovative Camera Tools and Teo chniques 🦿
+Innovative Camera Tools a and Techniques 🔗

-The camera platforms used to create video conte camera platforms, creators now have access to du techniques evolving as well as custom created so standpoint as well as the creative use, implemen rones, 360 cameras, and robotic cameras.
-Beyon Ilutions for each project.
-This course explores the d these, there are always new platforms and see platforms from the technical and setup
+The camera platforms used to create v camera platforms, creators now have a techniques evolving as well as custom video content are always changing to create new and in access to drones, 360 cameras, and robotic cameras.
+B created solutions for each project.
+This course explore implementation, and utilization of these platforms wit eyond these, there are always new platforms and s these platforms from the technical and setup

 DVA274 CREDITS: 3 PREREQUISITE(S): DVA101

 Editing 🤗

-Editing is the final rewrite-the last explosion of this course, students explore the aesthetic develo class discussions, while also completing practica collaborate with students in DVA241 to complete opment of this crucial cinematic art through film Il exercises on industry-standard digital film editi clips, readings, writing assignments and ng software.
+this course, students explore the aesth class discussions, while also completing polosion of creativity that shapes what a viewer ultimate netic development of this crucial cinematic art through ng practical exercises on industry-standard digital film to complete several projects, including music videos, do film clips, readings, writing assignments and editing software.
 Students are encouraged to

 DVA280 CREDITS: 3 PREREQUISITE(S): DVA140

-Audio Production Software I ź
+Audio Production Softwar el 😪

-Students will use the interface and clean up aud to use a mixer, how to record foley and ADR., etc io files, identify what the software does.
-Along w
+ean up audio files, identify what the software does.
+Alo d ADR., etc. This course will distinguish what home me

 DVA334 CREDITS: 3 PREREQUISITE(S): DVA234

-Special Effects and Character Ma akeup II  🎉
+Special Effects and Chara acter Makeup II  🐯

-Building on the skills taught in the previous cour facial and body makeup.
-The use of prosthetics a ed in their digital film productions related to
+Building on the skills taught in the pre evious course, students will develop makeup technique rosthetics and animatronics will be more deeply practic

 DVA335 CREDITS: 3 PREREQUISITE(S): DVA241

-Cinematography Q
+Cinematography ç

-This course will expose the student to the tools a gels and filters to produce 3-point lighting and so lighting will be analyzed and the student will hav oft or hard lighting, and craft an array of differen t settings.
+This course will expose the student to gels and filters to produce 3-point ligh the tools and techniques that will allow them to light a nting and soft or hard lighting, and craft an array of diff ent will have the opportunity to recreate the lighting use erent settings.
 Different styles of motion picture

 DVA353 CREDITS: 3 PREREQUISITE(S): DVA241

-Visual Effects Compositing ę
+Visual Effects Compositin lg og

-Compositing is defined as the combination of two visual effects compositing from its earliest, cellul production.
-Practical exercises throughout the co quality complete works. o or more images into one final image.
-Students loid-based origins through its most recent digital implementations in film and video
+Compositing is defined as the combinativisual effects compositing from its ear ation of two or more images into one final image.
+Stude liest, celluloid-based origins through its most recent di hout the course are designed to develop software comp gital implementations in film and video

 DVA365 CREDITS: 3 PREREQUISITE(S): DVA101 AND DVA230

-Audio Mastering
+Audio Mastering ိုင္ဂ်ိဳင္ပိ